Saltwater Pools in

 How much does a saltwater pool system cost in Florida?

-Adding a salt chlorine generator to a new pool build typically adds $1,500–$3,500 to the project cost, depending on the system.
+Adding a salt chlorine generator to a new pool build is priced as part of the overall equipment package — Pool Creations includes saltwater system pricing in every new construction proposal.
 Pentair IntelliChlor and Hayward AquaRite are the most popular systems we install.
-Converting an existing chlorine pool to saltwater typically costs $1,200–$2,500 for equipment and installation.
-The ongoing cost of salt is roughly $50–$100 per year for most residential pools.
+Converting an existing chlorine pool to saltwater involves equipment and installation costs that vary depending on the pool size and existing equipment.
+Contact us for a written estimate.
+The ongoing cost of salt is modest for most residential pools.

 Will a saltwater pool damage my deck, equipment, or landscaping?